numdouglas/PouncingTiger/README.md

 2. Use the platforms to progressively jump higher.
 3. Use springs to give that much needed extra push up.
 4. Glide away from anything that moves, a touch could tip off your balance!
-    Adding to point 4 above use some cheats such as warping off the left right ends of this universe by gliding off them...It's a little complicated you have to play this to see it.:)
+<br />Adding to point 4 above use some cheats such as warping off the left right ends of this universe by gliding off them...It's a little complicated you have to play this to see it.:)